cmzwolf/OnlineCodeDAO/README.md

 -OnlineCodeDaemon —> The server-side job management daemon

--JobMonitor —> A rich Web interface (based on Google Web Toolkit) for job monitoring (this interface works only with the contained into the “version2” branch of the PDL server).
+-JobMonitor —> A rich Web interface (based on Google Web Toolkit) for job monitoring (this interface works only with version the contained into the “version2” branch of the PDL server).

 THE PDL CLIENT

 For historical reasons the PDL generic client was developed on a google code repository : https://code.google.com/p/vo-param/